jhd3197/Prompture/README.md

 - ✅ **Structured Output**: Request models to return JSON only
 - ✅ **Validation**: Automatic validation with `jsonschema`
-- ✅ **Multi-driver**: Run the same specification against multiple drivers (OpenAI, Ollama, Claude, HTTP, mock)
+- ✅ **Multi-driver**: Run the same specification against multiple drivers (OpenAI, Ollama, Claude, Azure, HTTP, mock)
 - ✅ **Reports**: Generate JSON reports with results
 - ✅ **Usage Tracking**: **NEW** - Automatic token and cost monitoring for all calls